write-you-a-scheme-v2/scheme/docs/01_introduction.md

 data IFunc = IFunc { fn :: [LispVal] -> Eval LispVal }
 ```
 `Bool`, `Number` and  `String` are straight forward warpers for Haskell values. `Nil` is the null type, and the result of evaluating an empty list. `Atom` represents variables, and when evaluated with return some other value from the environment.
 To represent an S-Expression we will use `List`, with 0 or more `LispVal`.
 Now for the tricker part, functions.
 There are two basic types of functions we will encounter in Scheme.
-Primitive functions like `+` use `Fun`, which are defined in the primitive environment.
+Primitive functions like `+` use `Fun`.
 The second type of function is generated in an expression like:
 ```Haskell
 ( (lambda (x) (+ x 100)  ) 42)
 ```
 To handle lexical scoping, the lambda function must enclose the environment present at the time the function is created.
-To do this, the data constructor `Fun` accepts  `EnvCtx`, which is lexical environment, as well as `IFunc`, which is its a Haskell function.
+Conceptually, the easiest way is to just bring the environment along with the function.
+For an implemention, the data constructor `Fun` accepts  `EnvCtx`, which is lexical environment, as well as `IFunc`, which is its a Haskell function.
 You'll notice it takes its arguments as a list of `LispVal`, then returns an object of type `Eval LispVal`.
 For more on `Eval`, read the next section.

 ## Evaluation Monad